Meetings during the pandemic

 - this timeline was temporarily placed on pause as of April 9, 2020 by the Ministerial Order, which has now lapsed

-Corporations need to begin planning necessary general meetings during relaunch and work with their legal counsel to determine a date for AGMs delayed by COVID-19.
+Corporations are recommended to work with their legal counsel to determine a date and method for AGMs delayed by COVID-19.
 Corporations considering electronic meetings should consult with legal counsel as well.

 Information regarding entry

-Emergency access continues to be permitted.
+Emergency access continues to be permitted as per the legislation.
 Access to units for non-emergency reasons is permissible, once the required notice has been provided.

 To support a healthy relaunch, continue acting safely to prevent the spread.
 Find out how at alberta.ca/COVID19.

 The amended Condominium Property Act and regulations came into force on January 1, 2020.